-In this section of your short-term rental agreement, you should make a list of all the amenities that are available in your house.
+In this section of your rental agreement, you should make a list of all the amenities that are available in your house.
 Go into detail about everything from the furniture to linens, TV, and air conditioner.
 Be sure to mention any outdoor areas that your guests will have access to as well.

 Accidents and injuries can happen regardless of how well you maintain your property.
 The limitation of liability clause helps limit your responsibility if such cases occur.
-The clause limits the amount that the host has to pay if the guest suffers a loss while a short-term rental agreement is in place.
+The clause limits the amount that the host has to pay if the guest suffers a loss while a short-term or vacation rental agreement is in place.

 This clause must be reasonable and carefully drafted, so it is a good idea to consult a lawyer to review your terms.
 This section should include the following: